microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme_datacopy.md

 |"ObjectTypes"                              	|Tables,Entities (without space)|
 |"AXDB"                                        |the servername/dbname from LCS page|

 7. Your first pipeline is ready to go.
 You can execute it manually for now.
 Later we can setup to trigger it on an event or schedule.
-8.
+It may take few minutes first time.
+You will see a number of tables and views created in the target database including few tables to store metadata and a control table.
+At this stage, you have created a DB/pool with all tables and views with the same schema as AXDB, utilising the CDM metadata from data lake.
+8. Next step is to import another pipeline to copy data to the DB/pool created in previous steps.
+Note - in case of serverless pool, there is no real data copy.
+Pool directly access data in data lake via external tables/views using OPENROWSET technology.
+9. Import pipeline if copying to a SQL DB - <give link>
+10. Or Import pipeline if copying to dedicated pool - <give link>
+11. Specify parameters <paste image>
+12. Execute the data copy pipeline to copy data to the database/pool.
+This pipeline reads control table to collect metadata and then uses either "DataFlow" to copy full and incremental data to a SQL database or "Copy Into" command to copy to a dedicated pool.

+# Implement automated triggers